The terms listed here are defined in the context of Sjogren’s.

 In medicine, mortality usually means mortality rate.
 This describes the number of deaths that occur in a population due to a specific illness or condition.

 A disease involving more than one organ or system in the body.
 “System” includes any organ (the skin is also an organ) or body system (such as the nervous system, hematology system).
+In Sjogren's, this usually refers to manifestations that go beyond sicca (dryness), even though sicca does impact multiple parts of the body.

 Nerve conduction studies